Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Simulations

-In Figure~\ref{fig:sim1} LEFT, the simulation results show how the truncated mean survival time ($\phi_\mu$) of each policy behaves under different settings.
+Figure~\ref{fig:sim1} LEFT shows how the truncated mean survival time ($\phi^\mu$) of each estimated policy behaves under different settings.
 For most of the settings, on average, all estimated regimes have greater values than the zero-order model, and the zero-order model has a higher value than the observed policy.
 This implies that the standard of care improves the overall survival time of patients over the observed policies and that individualized treatment rules can further enhance the outcomes.

 Figure~\ref{fig:sim1} LEFT also shows that among the individualized treatment rules, the proposed method outperforms the other methods in many settings.
 Even when the method exhibits lower or about the same performance as the other methods for the small sample size, it often has higher performance than the others for the larger sample size.
 See, for example, the high censoring cases (the last row) of either the observational or the RCT setting.
-In the settings where the dimension of the covariate is high (the third row), the method of \citet{simoneau2019} often has high values, although sometimes estimation is not possible.
+In the settings where the dimension of the covariate is high (the third row), the method of \citet{simoneau2019} often has high values.
 This might be because of the doubly robustness property of the method and the fact that the true optimal decision rule might be close to a linear function, as suggested by the linear interaction of the stage-wide hazard functions in (\ref{eq:sim_failure}).
 The method of \citet{simoneau2019}, however, often does not provide estimates when either the sample size of the terminal stage is small due to censoring or failure or the dimension of covariates is large.

-Figure~\ref{fig:sim1} RIGHT shows the simulation results in terms of the survival probability at $t=5$, or $\phi_{\sigma, 5}$.
+Figure~\ref{fig:sim1} RIGHT shows the simulation results in terms of the survival probability at $t_0=5$, or $\phi^{\sigma, 5}$.
 Note that the estimated regimes for the proposed method are distinct between LEFT and RIGHT but are the same for the other methods.
 The proposed estimator shows better performance in terms of the policy values under most settings, giving us similar interpretations as the previous results.